gatsbyjs/gatsby/docs/tutorial/building-a-theme.md

 ### Define resolvers for any custom fields (slug)

-Gatsby gives us a createResolvers API hook.
-That gives us a function called createResolvers.
-Inside this function, we are going to set up a base path.
+Gatsby provides a `createResolvers` API hook.
+That gives you a function called `createResolvers`.
+Inside this function, you will set up a base path.

 ```javascript:title=gatsby-theme-events/gatsby-node.js
 const fs = require("fs")